Follow me on Instagram and Twitter for more fair food updates throughout the event.

 Chipotle glazed nuts.
 Ozark Candies and Nuts has combined roasted chipotle peppers with sugar and butter to create a perfect coating for cashews and other nuts.
 Warm but not too spicy.

 Chocolate-covered cheesecake on a stick.
 Exactly what it says in the title, this is a slice of cheesecake that's been dipped in chocolate.
 Eat it quick -- once it warms up, it will fall apart.
-It's $7 at the Fried Twinkie stand next to the Hall of Industry.
+It's $7 at the Fried Twinkie stand next to the Hall of Industry - or, get it cheaper and spend just $4 at the Chinese food stand on the Midway.

 Coffee.
 The second cheapest beverage at the Arkansas State Fair is coffee... available at the Big Show Diner for a dollar.